-Each of the 3.1-square inch (in) (2,000 square millimeter [mm]) bundled copper or aluminum power conductors will be within insulated power cores.
-The conductors will be made of stranded copper or aluminum wires and will be protected against longitudinal water ingress by means of a water-blocking compound, yarns, and/or tapes.
+Each of the 3.1-square inch (in2) (2,000 square millimeter [mm2]) bundled copper power conductors will be within insulated power cores.
+The conductors will be made of stranded copper wires and will be protected against longitudinal water ingress by means of a water-blocking compound, yarns, and/or tapes.